Summer 2018 UW Germanics Newsletter

 Since completing the requirements for a PhD in Germanics (dissertation on the syntax of German) at the UW in 1988, I have been employed as a professor of German, first at North Dakota State University (1987-1991), and since August, 1991 at Oklahoma State University, where I have been full professor in the Department of Languages and Literatures since 2006.
 From January to June 1999, I was a Senior Scholar at the Zentrum für Allgemeine Sprachwissenschaft in Berlin, with the support of… Read more

 Autumn 2018 offers several excellent English-language options for undergraduate students in the department and beyond: German 195: Popular Film and the Holocaust Taught by Professor Richard Block.
 Recent events around the globe and here at home have revived frightful memories of the Holocaust and the devastating possibility that history could repeat itself.
-Already, we have heard talk of arm bands, national registries of people of a specific faith, and even mass deportations.
-The… Read more
+Already, we have heard talk of arm bands, national registries of people of a specific faith, and even mass deportations.… Read more

 Is compassion the foundation of human morality or a dangerously unreliable emotion?
 This course (German 385: The Rhetoric of Social Justice) examined the strategies and motivations in different media of fostering empathy for commonly held enemies or discriminated groups.
 The syllabus ran from Ancient Greece to depictions of Nazis and terrorists in modern film, and considered philosophical assessments of sympathy alongside examples of its aesthetic manufacture.
 Students worked together in… Read more